Pete Bader – A gunman in the Mason County War of Texas. His brother, Charles Bader, was killed by Johnny Ringo.

 Jose Chavez y Baca – A member of the Seven Rivers Warriors who fought in New Mexico’s Lincoln County War.
 After the war, he disappeared into history.

 Charles “Chas” Baker – A gunman in the Lincoln County War of New Mexico and brother of Lincoln County Deputy Sheriff Frank Baker.
-Charles was later captured by Texas Ranger Jim Gillett and sent to prison for 25 years.
+Charles was captured by Texas Ranger Jim Gillett and sentenced to prison for 25 years.

 Charles Ballard – A gunman, Ballard rode with the posse that captured Black Jack Ketchum in September 1896.